8.2.1. How to Write State Machines

 This section uses the function EG_SetSubstate()

-explanation of EG_SetSubstate()
+The detailed explanation of EG_SetSubstate()

-Section 8.2.1.3.3.
+in Section 8.2.1.3.3.

 The initialization state has three substates (I0, I1, Iexit) that are run sequentially.
 The Entry substate (from the enums boilerplate) just transfers the state machine in the first initialization substate I0.
 There is no error handling required and code reads as simple as follows: